favonia/cloudflare-ddns/docs/designs/features/provider-target-validation.markdown

 - one state means the raw target data is unavailable for that run
 - the other means the raw target data is known for that run

-Today, the raw target data is a family-scoped set of CIDR prefixes.
+The raw target data is modeled as a family-scoped set of CIDR prefixes.

 Provider mode determines whether the known raw-data state may carry an empty result: